UNMigration/HTCDS/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-180938215-1/UNMigration/HTCDS/readme?pixel&useReferer)](https://github.com/igrigorik/ga-beacon)

-*This initiative was funded by a grant from the United States Department of State.
-The opinions, findings and conclusions stated herein are those of the authors and do not necessarily reflect those of the United States Department of State.*
+*This initiative was funded by The Global Fund to End Modern Slavery (GFEMS) under a cooperative agreement with the United States Department of State.
+The opinions, findings and conclusions stated herein are those of the authors and do not necessarily reflect those of GFEMS or the United States Department of State.*

-*This initiative is made possible by the generous support of the Global Fund to End Modern Slavery (GFEMS).
-The contents are the responsibility of the authors and do not necessarily reflect the views of GFEMS.*

 ![](icon1.png) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](icon2.jpg)